Achievable logoAchievable logo

 Acceleration

-Average acceleration is defined as the rate at which velocity changes over time (final velocity - initial velocity).
+Average acceleration is the rate at which velocity changes over time (final velocity minus initial velocity).

-In cases of uniformly accelerated motion along a straight line, where acceleration remains constant and there is no change in direction, certain simplifications arise.
-In this scenario, the numerical values for speed and velocity, as well as for distance and displacement, can be treated as equivalent—as long as the direction is kept in mind.
+In uniformly accelerated motion along a straight line, acceleration is constant and the direction does not change.
+In that special case, the numerical values of speed and velocity, and of distance and displacement, can be treated as the same - as long as you still track direction with your sign convention.

-Under these conditions, the standard equations of uniform acceleration all apply:
+Under these conditions, the standard equations of uniform acceleration apply:

 s=Vavg⋅t